Students

 Membership in the Fox Lane Chapter of the NHS is an honor and carries with it responsibilities to the school, the student body, and to the community as a whole.
 With high expectations for FLHS NHS members, they are expected to be the best they can be.
 We encourage our students to look for ways to provide unexpected service, to lead and make a difference, to demonstrate positive character traits, and to maintain the highest level of scholarship.

 The information provided herein offers a description of the criteria for entrance into the NHS and the expectations of membership.
-If you still have questions after reading through the information, please send an email to either Mrs. Stephanie Sun or Mr. Jerry Ludwig, NHS co-advisors: ssun4570@bcsdny.org or gludwig0654@bcsdny.org.
+If you still have questions after reading through the information, please send an email to either Mrs. Laura Elwood and Mr. Matthew Kimmerle NHS co-advisors: lelwood1527@bcsdny.org and mkimmerle4532@bcsdny.org

 The Basics